Acceptance and Commitment Therapy gets its name from one of its core messages:

 How does it work

-ACT is a form of mindfulness based counselling therapy, theorising that greater well-being can be attained by overcoming negative thoughts and feelings.
+ACT in essence is a form of mindfulness based counselling therapy, but so much more.
+It theorises that greater well-being can be attained by overcoming negative thoughts and feelings.
 Essentially, ACT counselling looks at your character traits and behaviours to assist you in reducing avoidance coping strategies.

 ACT counselling sessions will focuses on 3 areas: